 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Steps 3.1, 2.4, 3.3, 3.4, 3.5.
+These steps show preparation of the drug in beakers, then an initial novel tank test, followed by drug treatment in the prepared beakers, and finally the second novel tank test to assay the effect of the drug.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+The assay is overall very simple, however, many researchers struggle with transferring adult fish into the novel tank.
+The step requires that animals be transferred gently; if animals are stressed during the transfer, fish will spend a longer-than-usual amount of time at the bottom.

+The step in which this is done is step 2.4.2.

 5. Will the filming need to take place in multiple locations?
 Y, same floor different rooms